progress-watch/progresswatch/README.md

 - [Get started](https://progress.watch/docs) — what it is and what it will not do
 - [CLI](https://progress.watch/docs/cli) · [Agent skill](https://progress.watch/docs/agent) · [MCP](https://progress.watch/docs/mcp) · [curl](https://progress.watch/docs/curl)
 - [API Reference](https://progress.watch/docs/api) — every endpoint, with a sample in eight languages
-- [Self-hosting](https://progress.watch/docs/self-hosting) — what runs, what to put on a cron, deploying to a platform
+- [Self-hosting](https://progress.watch/docs/self-hosting) — what runs, what to configure, what to put on a cron
 - [Notifications](https://progress.watch/docs/notifications) — Web Push, and what has to happen on a phone
 - [Environment variables](https://progress.watch/docs/environment-variables) — everything you can set